yyu/osfs02/README.rst

 There's one more thing.
 In what OS will you develop your own OS?
 Actually you can do it in whatever OS you like.
 My choice is GNU/Linux.
-The most important reason is my OS, **Orange'S**, uses ELF as the default kernel bin format.
+The most important reason is my OS, **Orange'S**, uses ELF as the default kernel file format.
 GCC generates ELF binaries easily in Linux.

 That's it.
-No Windows/Linux/Mac debate here.
+No Linux/Mac/Windows debate here.
 Use whatever platform you feel good with.
 The only advice is, you'd better try different platforms before you really settle down.
 Keep your mind open, and do not be too lazy to try new things.

-Code in this step
+The code in this step
-'''''''''''''''''
+'''''''''''''''''''''

-There aren't much code in this step.
-You will see no new stuff if you checkout the code.
+There isn't much code in this step.
+You will see no new stuff if you check it out.
+But you'll find two folders in it: ``linux/`` and ``win/``.
-What you should keep in mind is that the compiling/building process and the configuration may be different in different platforms, so if the source you cloned doesn't work, fork it and hack it your way.
+I hope these two folders will let you remember that something (e.g. the compiling/building process or the configuration) may be different in different platforms, so if the source you cloned doesn't work, fork it and hack it your way.
 GitHub makes it so easy.
 That's why you like GitHub, right?

+`‹prev`_   `next›`_

 .. _`Step 01`: https://github.com/yyu/osfs01
 .. _`‹prev`: https://github.com/yyu/osfs01